-The general characteristics of each street section is outlined in Section 11.5.XX: Block Pattern, Street Network and Linkages.
+The general characteristics of each street section is outlined in Section 11.5.3: Block Pattern, Street Network and Linkages.
 The Detailed Streetscape Guidelines is based on a general concept plan and is meant to be considered in conjunction with the Built Form Framework Guidelines.

-The concept identifies opportunities to create more urban and pedestrian oriented streets for the area, which may require additional detail design review and input by various agencies such as the Vaughan Fire Department (VFRS), and Public Works and Emergency Services, to ensure that consideration for road safety, servicing and access are being met.
+streets for the area, which may require additional detail design review and input by various agencies such as the Vaughan Fire Department (VFRS), and Public Works and Emergency Services, to ensure that consideration for road safety, servicing and access are being met.